SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Allows generating multiple separate clones.
-Requires Suffix to add to the extra clone.
+Requires a Suffix to add to the extra clone to avoid conflicts between your clones.
 Each clone must have a unique Suffix.

 </details>